honeycombio/booth-game-api/README.md

 }
 ```

-There is a convenience script in `run.sh` that deleted the current go package, builds another an runs sam local to get it working.
+There is a convenience script in `run.sh` for the rest.

 ## Build and Deploy.

+(this is in run.sh)

 Build and package